Information for residency program directors

-The NAC examination is a clinical evaluation that consists of up to 12 different 11-minute clinical stations, each with a standardized patient and a physician examiner.
+The NAC Examination is a clinical skills examination that consists of 12 different 11-minute clinical stations, each with a standardized patient and a physician examiner.

-In total, the duration of the exam is approximately 2.5 hours.
+In total, the duration of the exam is approximately three hours.
 However, the candidate may be on site for a longer period of time for administrative reasons.

-Visit our OSCE station page for more detailed information on the format of the NAC examination.
+Visit our station description page for more detailed information on the format of the NAC Examination.

 Evaluation and scoring

-The pass/fail result is based on whether a candidates’ examination score is equal or higher than the pass score established for the NAC examination.
+The pass/fail result is based on whether a candidate’s examination score is equal to or higher than the established cut score for the NAC Examination.
 The standard is based on the level of performance compared to a graduate from a Canadian medical school.
-The NAC examination also collects information from physician examiners on the candidate’s ability to demonstrate ethical and professional behaviour.

-Candidates are rated by physician examiners on up to nine different competencies per station.
+Candidates are rated by physician examiners on up to seven different competencies per station.
 These competencies include:

 A candidate’s score for each station is the average of all competency ratings measured on the station.
-A candidate’s score for the entire OSCE is the average of the station scores.
+A candidate’s score for the entire exam is the average of the station scores.

 More detailed information on NAC examination scoring can be found on the Scoring page.

-Content for the NAC examination is developed by the NAC Examination Committee – a group of physicians from across the country with expertise in multiple medical disciplines.
-The Examination Committee meets on a regular basis to develop and review content and set standards based on the expected performance of a graduate from a Canadian medical school.
+Content for the NAC Examination is developed by physicians from across the country with expertise in multiple medical disciplines.
+Content development is overseen by the NAC Examination Committee (NEC) who ensures that the content is appropriate for the expected performance of a graduate from a Canadian medical school.